-As innovators, STE deploys satellite tracking collars on elephants and, with its partners, currently tracks 400 wild elephants across Africa.
-These collars transmit the locations of elephants via a tracking app so STE can map their habits in real-time, analyze their movements and gather intimate knowledge about their population.
+As innovators, STE deploys satellite tracking collars on elephants and, with its partners, currently follows 400 wild elephants across Africa.
+These collars transmit the elephants' locations via an app so STE can map their habits in real-time, analyze their movements, and gather intimate knowledge about their population.

-Leadismo, a Samburu, has worked with Save the Elephants for 14 years and was witness to the brutal killing of elephants in northern Kenya during the height of the poaching epidemic that hit in 2009.
-In 2012 the elephant poaching crisis was at an all-time high, prompting the government to help recruit more rangers when the area was akin to a war zone making it easier for poachers to sneak in.
+Leadismo, a local Samburu, has worked with STE for 14 years and witnessed the brutal killing of elephants in northern Kenya during the height of the poaching epidemic in 2009.
+In 2012, the elephant poaching crisis was at an all-time high, prompting the government to help recruit more rangers when the area was akin to a war zone, making it easier for poachers to sneak in.

 As part of his work, Leadismo gathers vital information from elephant crime scenes and trains others to do similar work.
-When he is not on a mission looking for elephant carcasses or poachers, Leadismo works with local communities in an effort to bring peace to volatile conditions in the north.
+When he is not on a mission looking for poachers, Leadismo works with local communities to bring peace to volatile conditions in the north.

-The Samburu are a Nilotic people from north-central Kenya - semi-nomadic pastoralists who mainly herd cattle and goats.
+The Samburu are a Nilotic people from north-central Kenya, semi-nomadic pastoralists who mainly herd cattle and goats.
 For generations, the Samburu have respected the elephants that live beside them.
 Their traditional beliefs include elephants as part of their clan.
-As for Leadismo, this is not only a job or his livelihood – he has devoted his life to saving elephants.
+As for Leadismo, this is not only a job or his livelihood.
+He has devoted his life to saving elephants.

 Willing to risk his life for elephants because of his love and compassion for animals, Leadismo always puts his heart into his work.
 He believes that when you follow your passion and put your willingness toward what you are meant to do, you will do it successfully.